Welcome to 31 Days of Self-care

 I can’t tell you where I got the notion it wanted to be written, but somewhere.
 I can only presume, the universe decided long before the idea even came to me.

-Dreams are an interesting topic.
+Dreams are an interesting topic and can serve for inspiration.

 There are numerous websites exploring the meaning of dreams – the kind we have while we sleep.
 Then, of course, there are our daydreams.
 The ones we have as we stare off into space thinking of things bigger than ourselves and wanting to be bigger.
 And there are the concrete ones we have that we encase with goals and visions to make them real.